Website Accessibility and SEO Mutually Beneficial for Your Website and Your Businessby Sammi Dittloff | ...

 - Structure content with a clear header and subheader layout, especially H2 and H3 tags denoting different sections

-If you would like any help in winning featured snippets or any other aspect of SEO, feel free to contact Ondyr to explore projects.
+If you would like any help in winning featured snippets or any other aspect of On-SERP SEO, feel free to contact Ondyr to explore projects.

 How useful was this post?

 We are sorry that this post was not useful for you!